Learn More

 sports

-The legendary 7-foot-2 center is Kareem Abdul-Jabbar, who was born Ferdinand Lewis "Lew" Alcindor Jr. He changed his name in 1971 after converting to Islam, a year after he began his professional career.
+The legendary 7-foot-2 center is Kareem Abdul-Jabbar, who was born Ferdinand (Review) Lewis "Lew" Alcindor Jr. He changed his name in 1971 after converting to Islam, a year after he began his professional career.
 His offensive dominance was built upon his signature "skyhook" shot, a graceful and nearly unblockable maneuver that allowed him to score consistently over any defender for two decades.

 His career is split into two iconic eras.
 After winning a championship with the Milwaukee Bucks, he was traded to the Los Angeles Lakers in 1975.
 There, he became the veteran anchor of the "Showtime" Lakers, a dynasty that dominated the 1980s and won five NBA titles.
 His remarkable consistency and longevity earned him a record six NBA Most Valuable Player awards.